RedHatNordicsSA/linux4win/content/lab5.md

 ```
 sudo usermod --append -G wheel vsda@linux4win.local
 ```
-Please type the password of the account (*redhat*).
+Please type the password of the account.
 This works on smaller scale.
 Not so much on larger scale where you most likely use Groupmembership for these kind of things.
 So in order to set this up we are going to create a file in a special location.
 ```
 ls -l /etc/sudoers.d/
 ```